100 Level Courses

 This course is graded on the Undergraduate Regular scale.

-JAPA 350: Readings in Japanese Culture.
+JAPA 350: Writing in Japanese Culture.
 3 credits.

 Recommended Prerequisite: JAPA 202, appropriate placement score, or permission of department.